jorishr/notes-on-backend/databases/sql/joins.md

   - [Combining queries](#combining-queries)

 ## About joins
 A JOIN is the bringing together of two different tables with SOME RELATED data.
-You cannot store the data in a single table thus you keep them seperate.
-But when you need to display the data together you peform a JOIN.
+You cannot store the data in a single table thus you keep them separate.
+But when you need to display the data together you perform a JOIN.

 Prime example is POSTS and their COMMENTS.
 Posts are related to comments as ONE TO MANY: one post has many comments.
 Comments are related to posts as BELONGS TO, as a comment can only belong to one post.